 Outside it’s still raining, but a beautiful picture on my Facebook wall reminds me that spring is about to come.
 Alessandro, a family friend, has posted the photo.
 “The first butterfly of the year,” he wrote, and his comment warmed my heart.

 Alessandro has a deep interest in butterflies, so nobody knows the beauty of spring better than him.
 Reading his words, I travelled through time, “flying” back to last year when we visited the House of Butterflies in Milano Marittima, on the Adriatic Coast.
-The place is real, but when you get inside, a fantastic world of colours warmly welcomes you.
+The place is real, but a fantastic world of colours warmly welcomes you when you get inside.

-Every child has tried, at least once in his life, to catch a butterfly.
+At least once in his life, every child has tried to catch a butterfly.
 Even when we grow up, their hypnotic and colourful dance fascinates us.
-Unfortunately, it is tough, both for kids and adults, to be able to observe a butterfly quietly, for a long time, at a close distance.
+Unfortunately, it is tough, both for kids and adults, to observe a butterfly quietly, for a long time, at a close distance.

 What?
 Didn’t you know that butterflies have a proboscis?